fmalina/revisions-blocl/activism/austerity.md

 austerity in the 1920s made the already unbearable simply impossible, and the system fell apart in the early 1930s.

-Austerity simply doesn’t work, no matter how many times you do it.
+Austerity simply doesn't work, no matter how many times you do it.
 Eventually it will fall apart because there are only so many rounds of austerity people will vote for before the system breaks down.

-The parallel to the Eurozone as a gold standard without gold (you can’t devalue, inflate, or default there either) is both obvious and vitally important.
+The parallel to the Eurozone as a gold standard without gold (you can't devalue, inflate, or default there either) is both obvious and vitally important.

 The Roaring Twenties began with a bump in Europe but not the United States, precisely because the Americans were not on gold.

-Austerity not only didn’t work in Japan.
+Austerity not only didn't work in Japan.
 It created the worst depression in Japanese history, provoked an assassination campaign against bankers, and empowered “the wonderful folks that brought you Pearl Harbor.”